SirPepe/ornament/Readme.md

   // the attribute representation of an accessor together with
   // updateAttrPredicate().
 Must never throw.
   stringify: (this: T, value?: V | null) => string;
+  // Determines whether two values are equal.
+If this method returns true,
+  // reactive callbacks will not be triggered.
+  eql: (this: T, oldValue: V | null, newValue: V | null) => boolean;
   // Optionally transforms a value before returned from the getter.
 Defaults to
   // the identity function.
   get?: (this: T, value: V) => V;
-  // Decides if, based on a new value, the content attribute gets updated to
+  // Decides if, based on a new value, an attribute gets updated to match the
-  // match the IDL attribute's new value (true/false) or if the content
+  // new value (true/false) or removed (null).
+Only gets called when the
-  // attribute gets removed (null).
-Defaults to a function that always returns
+  // transformer's eql() method returns false.
+Defaults to a function that
-  // true.
+  // always returns true.
+  updateAttrPredicate?: (
+    this: T,
+    oldValue: V | null,
+    newValue: V | null
-  updateAttrPredicate?: (this: T, value: V) => boolean | null;
+  ) => boolean | null;
   // Runs before accessor initialization and can be used to perform side effects
   // or to grab the accessors initial value as defined in the class. beforeInitCallback?: (